jts599/alarm_clock/README.md

-# Alarm Clock Backend API
+# Alarm Clock Full-Stack Application

-A .NET 8 Web API for controlling LIFX smart lights as part of an alarm clock system.
+A containerized full-stack application with React/TypeScript frontend and .NET 8 backend for controlling LIFX smart lights as part of an alarm clock system.

 ## Architecture

+- **Frontend**: React with TypeScript and Vite, served on port 3000 (development) / 80 (production)
 - **Backend**: .NET 8 Web API, served on port 5000
 - **LIFX Integration**: Custom fork of LifxNet library with stability improvements
 - **Shared**: API specifications and shared models